-The sound from the SE215’s with the addition of comfort and a good seal make these the best all-round IEM’s in the under $150 category for us.
+The sound from the SE215’s with the addition of comfort and a good seal make these the best all-round IEM’s in the affordable category for us.

 There is a real tightness in the sound while still allowing for sweet acoustics.
 We’ve put almost everything through these things from Oh Sleeper to Damien Rice, Macklemore & Ryan Lewis, Eminem and Florence and the Machine, Dire Straights to Al Di Meola.
 All are represented well.
 Some say the Bass in these is too heavy but we have to disagree, rather for the price the bass is impressive.